wtplant/clean/README.md

 - [x] Change language for Streamlit section to 'Ethereum JSON RPC API (May remove 'standard') and link here: https://ethereum.org/en/developers/docs/apis/json-rpc/
 - [ ] Archive Edible Dialect and pass in links to the way back machine https://web.archive.org/web/20171015000000*/http://www.edibledialect.com/
 - [x] before archiving Edible Dialect, be sure to create a repository here
-- [ ] Make contact page info hrefs
+- [x] Make contact page info hrefs
+- [ ] work on CSS, format h2 headers and switch from 3 to 4 columns

 **application directory** for Bitnami setup `/home/bitnami/stack` utilizes apache2 |
 *please read the README.txt in this directory for addtional info*